The importance of saving for the long term

 Can you really invest right now?

-No matter what your age is or what your financial circumstances are, it is possible to save money in most cases.
+No matter what your age is or what your financial circumstances are, it is possible to start saving for the long term in most cases.
 You can do this in various ways.
 For example, you can cut out that £3 cup of coffee you pay for each day before work and put that £60 into an account each month.
 And, to make it even easier, set up automatic payments so the funds go directly from your current account after payday into your savings account.
 Even £100 or £200 a month can add up significantly over time.
 And, because it is not in your account to begin with, you don’t have to actually think about saving.

 Investing now and saving for the long term is wise.
 It gives you the cushion you need to avoid having to borrow money for emergencies.
 It gives you the financial freedom of not having to worry about the unexpected.
 Work with a financial adviser and ensure you reach your financial goals – and exceed it.